jacr13/Atalaya/README.md

 Atalaya is a lightweight toolkit that helps you keep PyTorch experiments organised.
 It provides:

 - a `Writer` built on top of `tensorboardX` with handy helpers for scalars, models, CSV exports, and optional integrations with Weights & Biases, Neptune, Comet, and ClearML;
-- automatic Git metadata snapshots so you can trace runs back to the exact commit;
+- automatic `info.json` metadata snapshots (command, Python version, Git details) so you can replay runs later;
 - a colour-aware `terminal` helper for structured CLI output with timestamps;
 - a `Timer` utility to track wall-clock timing for blocks of code or functions;
 - optional console log capture so that your scripts remain reproducible.